Task Arithmetic with Support Languages for Low-Resource ASR: Abstract

 \section{Abstract}

 The development of resource-constrained approaches to automatic speech recognition (ASR) is of great interest due to its broad applicability to many low-resource languages for which there is scant usable data.
 Existing approaches to many low-resource natural language processing tasks leverage additional data from higher-resource languages that are closely related to a target low-resource language.
 One increasingly popular approach uses \textit{task arithmetic} to combine models trained on different tasks to create a model for a task where there is little to no training data.
 In this paper, we consider training on a particular language to be a task, and we generate \textit{task vectors} by fine-tuning variants of the Whisper ASR system.
-For pairings of high- and low-resource languages, we merge task vectors via a linear combination, optimizing the weights of the linear combination on the downstream word error rate on the low-resource target language's validation set.
-We find that this approach consistently improves performance on the target languages.\footnote{Code for this project can be found at \url{https://github.com/ddegenaro/mozilla-asr-challenge}.}
+For pairs of high- and low-resource languages, we merge task vectors via a linear combination which is optimized on the downstream word error rate on the low-resource target language's validation set.
+Across 23 low-resource target languages for which we evaluate this technique, we find consistent word error rate improvements of up to 10\% compared to a baseline without our approach.\footnote{Code for this project can be found at \url{https://github.com/ddegenaro/mozilla-asr-challenge}.}